Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- This is a distance paper, taught by videoconferences and a teaching day.
+This is a distance paper, taught by videoconference (including a videoconference teaching day).

-- Galindo, Israel, The Hidden Lives of Congregations: Discerning Church Dynamics (Herndon:
+Galindo, Israel, The Hidden Lives of Congregations: Discerning Church Dynamics (Herndon: Alban Institute, 2004).

 - Graduate Attributes Emphasised